dylanaraps/neofetch/README.md

 When you run `hyfetch` for the first time, it will prompt you to choose a color system and a preset.
 Just follow the prompt, and everything should work (hopefully).
 If something doesn't work, feel free to submit an issue!

+If you want to use the updated `neofetch` without LGBTQ flags, check out [this section](https://github.com/hykilpikonna/hyfetch#running-updated-original-neofetch)

 #### Q: How do I change my config?

 A: Use `hyfetch -c`